samzabala/framework/docs/sections/components/alert.md

 Well what if there's too many notifications and the user is too overwhelmed by the amount and you wanna give them the ability to close all them alerty bois?

-Set this data attribute to a bitch up no href or data-href required... it just.. destroys eveRYTHING
+Set this data attribute to a bitch up no href or data-href required... it just.. destroys eveRYTHING THAT HAS AN `.alert-close` INNIIIIT

 ```html
 	<a href="#bitch-alert" class="btn btn-default" data-toggle="alert-close-all">Clear Notifications... good lord this is too much</a>